drand/drand/docs/SECURITY.md

 same set of nodes perform a new fresh DKG, it will create a new chain from scratch.

+**Resharing**: During a resharing, a drand network A (with threshold `tA`)creates new shares for a drand network B (with threshold `tB`) which can be disjoinct from A, such the drand network B is now responsible to continue creating drand beacons, while that the distributed public key doesn't change.
+For this to happen, there needs to be at least `tA` nodes from network A and `tB` nodes alive and honest during the resharing.
+At the end of the protocol, there is gonna be at least `tB` nodes that are qualified and have private shares to generate randomness.

 ## Attacks

 ### Randomness Generation